PatrickSzela/overwatch-workshop/apps/mysteryModifiers/workshopCodesDescription.md

   <li>After this Modifier ends, player's health and Ultimate charge are restored from before the Modifier was applied</li>
   <li>Dying while this Modifier is active cancels it prematurely for that specific player and restores their Ultimate charge</li>
   <li>Because of Workshop limitations, this Modifier won't work properly on AI bots</li>
+  <li>Due to a Workshop bug, player's nameplates do not scale properly</li>
 </ol>

 ### **Available Settings**